 Debbie was a strong community advocate, volunteer and friend, working alongside community organizations, ball and hockey associations, agricultural groups and the Girl Guides of Canada, and serving as the chair of the North Durham Relay for Life.

 I wish to send my deepest condolences to her family, her colleagues and the residents of Brock township.

-Mr. Speaker, it is Black History Month and we have so much to celebrate in Etobicoke North, leaders like Safia Ahmed, Amikley Fontaine, Farhia Warsame, Heba Jibril, Hodan Mohamud, Julie Lutete, Marcia Brown, Mohammed Gilao, Richardo Harvey, Charmaine Roye and Osman Ali.
+Mr. Speaker, it is Black History Month and we have so much to celebrate in Etobicoke North, with leaders like Safia Ahmed, Amikley Fontaine, Farhia Warsame, Heba Jibril, Hodan Mohamud, Julie Lutete, Marcia Brown, Mohammed Gilao, Richardo Harvey, Charmaine Roye and Osman Ali.

 I wish I could recognize all our leaders, many of whom are on the front lines of the pandemic.
 Organizations like the Somali Canadian Association of Etobicoke, the Sylvenie Lindor Foundation, the Somali Women's and Children's Support Network and Trust 15 make a real difference every day.
-Heba runs my Ottawa office, Hodan works in my constituency office and both have been on the virtual front lines helping our community daily through COVID-19.
+Heba runs my Ottawa office, Hodan works in my constituency office, and both have been on the virtual front lines helping our community daily through COVID-19.

-This month and always, we recognize Black Canadians who make tremendous contributions, we combat anti-Black racism and systemic inequalities and dedicate ourselves to inclusion, equality and justice for all.
+This month and always, we recognize Black Canadians who make tremendous contributions, we combat anti-Black racism and systemic inequalities and we dedicate ourselves to inclusion, equality and justice for all.

 Mr. Speaker, I would like to draw members' attention to Regions Week, an initiative of Place aux jeunes en région.

 Regions week is an opportunity to showcase our regions, all of the good things about them and the quality of life there, including my region of Abitibi—Témiscamingue.